 Whether you are dealing with chronic pain or getting ready for a surgical procedure, hypnosis can help provide you with a better level of comfort.

 Roberta is certified in Complementary Medical Hypnosis by the National Guild of Hypnotists, and all of our hypnotists are specially trained in pain management.
 We focus on the underlying symptoms of your condition to help relieve your stress and teach you how to turn the volume down on your pain.

-Visit our online store today to download our popular workshop Managing Your Pain.
+Visit our online store today to download a free educational podcast on pain – Managing Your Pain.